dg-dev-cpp/ToolSetLib/README.md

 Functions for Base64 and HexString encoding and decoding
 Functions for a basic files operations
-Functions for a basic strings operations: split, trim, and some more
+Functions for a basic strings operations: split, trim

+And some more